vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    1. Application name (`kube-prometheus-stack` by default).
    1. Namespace name (`prometheus-monitoring` by default).
-   1. Full addon configuration code.
+   1. Full add-on configuration code.

 1. Set the environment variables that point to these application and namespace names.
-This will simplify further updating the addon.
+This will simplify further updating the add-on.

    The values of your variables may differ from the example below.